mjeanroy/rollup-plugin-bower-resolve/README.md

   entry: 'main.js',
   plugins: [
     bowerResolve({
+      // The working directory to use with bower (i.e the directory where
+      // the `bower.json` is stored).
+      // Default is `process.cwd()`.
+      cwd: '/tmp',

+      // Use `bower` offline.
+      // Default is `true`.
+      offline: false,

       // Use "module" field for ES6 module if possible, default is `true`.
       // See: https://github.com/rollup/rollup/wiki/pkg.module
       module: true,